mojoee/03_UrbanDevelopmentTaiwan/README.md

 ## Method
 * explore data with pandas
 * embedd the proposals with ChatGPT
+* evaluate the topic coherence [^2]

 ## Todos
-* DEA --> 1st draft
+- [x] DEA --> 1st draft
-* embedd the text into embedding space --> done
+- [] embedd the text into embedding space --> done
-* find clusters for the embeddings
+- [x] find clusters for the embeddings
-* are other embeddings better?
+- [] are other embeddings better?
-* get some feedback and see where we can go
+- [] get some feedback and see where we can go
-* labels for the dataset
+- [] labels for the dataset
-* use translations of the text to be able to verify the results
+- [] use translations of the text to be able to verify the results
-* Sankey diagram
+- [] Sankey diagram
-* refine stopwords for english
+- [x] refine stopwords for english
-* compare english and chinese
+- [] compare english and chinese
-* create groundtruth
+- [] create groundtruth
-* implement a labeling pipeline with LLM models
+- [] implement a labeling pipeline with LLM models
+- [x] implement the nice visualization with terms and intertopic distance
+- [] implement the word cloud for the given topics
+- [] tune this notebook with a few more tricks from the source
+- [] is there a difference between using abstracts and titles
+- [] tryout the method that Chad used, e.g. using text embeddings, kmeans, clustering, cosine similarity

 ## Research Questions